Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-M552 with no parameters reports the current network state and IP address.
+* M552 with no parameters reports the current network state and IP address.
+* In SBC mode, this command should be in dsf-config.g NOT config.g.

-In firmware 1.18 and later the HTTP port address is set using the M586 command, so the R parameter of this command is no longer supported.
+* In firmware 1.18 and later the HTTP port address is set using the M586 command, so the R parameter of this command is no longer supported.

 ## M553: Set Netmask